daliusd/copilot-cli/README.md

 - `-f, --file <file>`: Read prompt from a file
 - `-s, --system <system>`: System prompt to use
 - `-t, --temperature <temperature>`: Temperature (0-2, default: 0)
-- `--stream`: Enable streaming response (default)
-- `--no-stream`: Disable streaming response

 ## How It Works

 This CLI tool authenticates with GitHub Copilot using your existing credentials, fetches available models, and allows you to run prompts against those models.
-It supports both streaming and non-streaming responses.

 ## License

 MIT